verlaine-muhungu/Learn-Like-Carl/Phase 1/README.md

 Understanding different data format is paramount in Network automation,Json,Xml,Yaml are the most used,in the **Programming fundamentals series** [Hank preston](https://twitter.com/hfpreston) explains clearly everything,this is a great way to learn with Devnet.

-if you feel stressed 🙄 the community will always be there to help you,most of things will be strange in the Beginning sometimes you have to rest to understand more . in the beginning understanding a python virtual environmemt was hard for me even sending a simple api request 😁,Be patient !
+if you feel stressed 🙄 the community will always be there to help you,most of things will be strange in the Beginning sometimes you have to rest to understand more, in the beginning understanding a python virtual environmemt was hard for me even sending a simple api request 😁,Be patient !